Hungary Defense and Official Development Assistance

 1995 - 2017 | Yearly | % | World Bank

 HU: Military Expenditure as % of General Government Expenditure data was reported at 2.052 % in 2017.
 This records a decrease from the previous number of 2.183 % for 2016.
-HU: Military Expenditure as % of General Government Expenditure data is updated yearly, averaging 2.439 % from Dec 1995 to 2017, with 23 observations.
+HU: Military Expenditure as % of General Government Expenditure data is updated yearly, averaging 2.439 % from Dec 1995 (Median) to 2017, with 23 observations.
 The data reached an all-time high of 3.356 % in 2003 and a record low of 1.772 % in 2014.
 HU: Military Expenditure as % of General Government Expenditure data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Hungary – Table HU.World Bank.WDI: Defense and Official Development Assistance.
 Military expenditures data from SIPRI are derived from the NATO definition, which includes all current and capital expenditures on the armed forces, including peacekeeping forces; defense ministries and other government agencies engaged in defense projects; paramilitary forces, if these are judged to be trained and equipped for military operations; and military space activities.
 Such expenditures include military and civil personnel, including retirement pensions of military personnel and social services for personnel; operation and maintenance; procurement; military research and development; and military aid (in the military expenditures of the donor country).
 Excluded are civil defense and current expenditures for previous military activities, such as for veterans' benefits, demobilization, conversion, and destruction of weapons.
 This definition cannot be applied for all countries, however, since that would require much more detailed information than is available about what is included in military budgets and off-budget military expenditure items.
 (For example, military budgets might or might not cover civil defense, reserves and auxiliary forces, police and paramilitary forces, dual-purpose forces such as military and civilian police, military grants in kind, pensions for military personnel, and social security contributions paid by one part of government to another.); ; Stockholm International Peace Research Institute (SIPRI), Yearbook: Armaments, Disarmament and International Security.; Weighted average; Data for some countries are based on partial or uncertain data or rough estimates.

 Last Frequency Range